ActuarialIntelligence/KDBADXandLogAnalytics/README.md

 ## Reading the KDB Table

-The foll;owing code is made use of in the way of a KDB connection class implementation:
+The following code is made use of in the way of a KDB connection class implementation:

 ```C#
 using qSharp;